Vermont Humanities

 A Dramatic Constitution

 We often are divided on the merits of the Constitution: can it redeem us or is it a convenient cloak for white supremacy?
-Meg Mott explains that the Constitution might be seen as an invitation to develop the habits of political engagement through deliberation and adjudication.
+This presentation considers how the Constitution can help us develop the habits of friendship with our political opponents through never-ending contestation.

 Meg Mott